michaelb/vim-tips/README.md

 ## Important note

-If you are using a autoload session restore (from mksession) it displays a message and therefore hide the vim-tips message
+If you are using an autoload session restore (from mksession) it displays a message and therefore hide the vim-tips message

 ## Your own mappings